BIH-DMBS/CLUES/docs/setup.md

 # Workflow config file

-CLUES framework is customized by altering the *workflows\config\config.json*.
+CLUES framework is customized by a set of configuartion files.
+The primary configuration file, *workflows\config\config.json*., manages the general setup of workflow.
+In addition each data soure comes with it's own configuration file aand there is a file that manages the available bounding boxes.

+### Genaral config file

+The file file, *workflows\config\config.json* can be used to customize the behaviour of the framework.
 Most key-value pairs in the file should be self-explanatory:

 example: *config.json*
 <pre>